carlofazioli/aoc2021/README.md

 # Advent of Code 2021

 Code + writeups for AoC 2021!
+Use the bullet-list icon to navigate to each day/part.

 ## Day 1